Felisong/cpnt201-lab-3/README.md

 - cats are always there for you whenever you need someone to comfort you
 - cats really fluffy
 - cats are very food motivated
-- i have 19 cats
+- i have too many cats
 - wait i have 20 cats

 ### Negatives of owning a cat: